3

 2

 • 4C over 3NT might have a range of meanings in this situation; in any case, I really don't think you can pass a bid that takes you out of game.
 And even if 'all experts will recognise this' scheme, it may not help a player who's uncertain which bids are forcing.
 (I agree with you, by the way; just saying this is a site for Bridge beginners as much as mavens.)
-Jun 12, 2013 at 23:18
+Commented Jun 12, 2013 at 23:18

 • Unless partner is wearing his hair-shirt today, yes 4C can be passed.
 The 2C opening and 3C rebid showed 9 1/2 tricks, and with luck the Q will generate the remaining 1/5 trick to let partner make 4C.
 No need to punish partner for being dealt a minimum 2C opener.
-Jun 12, 2013 at 23:59
+Commented Jun 12, 2013 at 23:59

 3